Urdu in the United Kingdom: Immigration Era Press

 The wave of migrants during the 1950s from South Asian countries like India and Pakistan, following World War II, introduced the modern era of Urdu periodicals in Britain.
 These Urdu papers were distinct in their approach and pattern of ownership and coverage.
-Urdu papers up until 1965 were all launched by immigrants from Pakistan and quickly became the source of communication for immigrants from Pakistan and Azad Kashmir, due to the lack of coverage of news in British media regarding their homeland.
+Urdu papers up until 1965 were all launched by immigrants from Pakistan and quickly became the source of communication for immigrants from Pakistan, due to the lack of coverage of news in British media regarding their homeland.

 Weekly newspapers such as – Nawa-e-Waqt (The Voice of the Time) published 'overseas editions' that were sent over to Britain, however, due to issues in logistics, it was unable to satisfy demand and eventually collapsed.
 In 1961, a weekly by the name of – Mashriq ('The East') was launched by a student, along with an editor of a Pakistani daily.
 The Mashriq, which published stories from the Pothohar Plateau from London, was embraced by the immigrants at the time, as a source of unity for a various reasons.

 As a modern paper, it introduced advertisements for various industries, such as the Urdu magazines and Urdu cinemas.
 The paper would print rights on the columns to raise awareness.
 It continued on until the 1970s, when its decline came about due to the rise of the daily Urdu press.
 The Mashriq remained as the sole Urdu newspaper in Britain during this period until the launch of the weekly 'Asia' from Birmingham, setup by a Pakistani journalist from Azad Kashmir.
 It was eventually taken over by 'Mashriq' in 1969 to be turned into a daily in '71, however this again did not last as the paper turned into a weekly a year later, before finally disappearing.

 The first non-Pakistani Urdu paper was published by an Indian Punjabi in August 1965, and was known as – Milap (Reunion).
 Other weeklies like – Akhbar-e-Watan (News of the Homeland) were brought out in London, in 1969 by the veteran journalist Inayat Ullah, who also launched The Mashriq, followed by – the Daily Jang (The War) in 1971.
 The latter is one of the few papers that has published regularly since its inception.
 Since then, many weekly, fortnightly, and monthly Urdu language periodicals were once published in the UK.

 21st century

 Aside from BBC Urdu, The Independent, which was previously a print newspaper, operates an Urdu-branded website, which began in 2018.
-The Daily Al-Fazl, run by the Ahmadiyya Muslim Community, which started in Qadian, India, launched its weekly international service in 1994.
-Since 2015, Al-Fazl has shifted to Tilford, Surrey where it is published from.
+The Daily Al-Fazl, run by the Ahmadiyya Muslim Community, which started in Qadian, Punjab, India, launched its weekly international service in 1994.
+Since 2015, Daily Al-Fazl has shifted to Tilford, Surrey where it is published from.
 Other newspapers like the Daily Jang continue to operate a London Edition, which can be obtained from libraries.